ibinti/ko4js/README.md

 # This is ko4js
 Kotlin for JavaScript

-This sample project shows how to use Kotlin DCE and uglifyjs to get a small bundle.
+The sample projects show how to do Kotlin DCE and uglifyjs to get a complete js file.

-Gradle utilizes uglifyjs. uglifyjs must be installed on the system.
+uglifyjs must be installed on the system for those projects that use it.

-To build the project, simply run ./gradlew, and then js files will be created in js directory.
+This repo consists of sub directories.
+Each directory is a complete project.
+To build a project, open the terminal and cd to the directory of your interest.
+Run ./gradlew, and then open html file to see the action in the browser.

 https://ibinti.com/kotlin-for-javascript